Nova Scotia Electoral Boundaries Proposals for the Acadian Region of Chéticamp

 However, this early review is taking place as a result of an order by the Supreme Court of Nova Scotia which ruled that the previous (2018) commission’s decision not to create an exceptional electoral district for Chéticamp violated Section 3 of the Canadian Charter of Rights and Freedoms.

-The commission will hold public hearings before preparing its interim report, which must be submitted to the Premier of Nova Scotia by August 29, 2025.
-It will hold a second round in the fall, before submitting its final report by January 30, 2026
+The commission held public meetings in July and submitted its interim report to the Premier of Nova Scotia on August 29, 2025.
+It will hold a second round October 4, 5 and 6, before submitting its final report in early 2026

 Above: The electoral district of Inverness now and since 2021.
 View full map